 We Can Help You Remove Your Tree Stump

-If at any point you don’t feel safe or confident using any of these methods, give us a call at David Tree Service.
+If at any point you don’t feel safe or confident using any of these methods, give us a call at United Tree Care.
 We have tree stump grinders that can quickly and safely shred the actual stump down into sawdust.
 Our effective stump removal will prevent the tree from growing back, and we will handle the entire process for you.

 If you have multiple stumps you need to be removed, or simply don’t have the time or interest to remove a difficult stump on your own, professional stump removal is the best option.
 We can provide you with detailed stump removal costs.
 We also offer lawn care and emergency tree removal services.